 Your very first day will be a transition day.
 Mrs Gold, Ms Hicking and Miss O’Shea will meet you on the field outside the school’s main reception.
 You will be introduced to your form tutor and they will take you and your class to your new form room.
 You will get to try out some lessons, interact with your new classmates and look around the school.
 You will be guided by an adult all day who will be there to answer your questions and help you settle in.

 2. I’m worried I won’t make friends.
 Who could help me with this?

 It’s perfectly natural to feel this way and we know everyone will be worried about this.
 There will be lots of activities designed to help build new friendships when you start.
 Talk to your parents and friends about how you’re feeling and check out this website for more helpful advice: https://www.bbc.co.uk/bitesize/articles/znhf7nb

-If you’re still worried a couple of days in, our friendly staff will be there to help you.
+If you’re still worried a couple of days in, Ms O’Shea and your form tutor will be there to help you.

 3. What happens if I get lost?

 As we’ve mentioned, you will be escorted to your lessons until you are used to the site and your whole class will be going to the same places so it’s unlikely that you’ll get lost.
 If you do, don’t worry.
 Everyone at KTC is helpful.
 Just ask someone to show you where to go.
 Our staff are used to helping year 7s find their way!